Normative Feeling: Socially Patterned Affective Mechanisms: Discussion

 \subsection{Limitations}

-Given that we are using the decrease in variance as one of our norm metrics, smaller populations will appear to have stronger norm emergence due to the reduction in population.
-To remedy this, we could run a constant sized population with a replacement evolutionary paradigm, although this will preclude us from studying the effects of social maintenance on the population dynamics.
-Further, we have only included negative social maintenance in our model.
-But, we also know that positive social maintenance exists, whose inclusion may allow for richer dynamics to emerge.
-Moreover, we have a single dimensional view of mood and there exist different models that have at least two dimensions other than valance and magnitude \cite{nettle_evolutionary_2012, trimmer_evolution_2013}.
-In the future, we can expand our model to see the effects of social maintenance on these models of affect.
+We have only included punishment (negative explicit regulation of others' fitness in our model.
+But, we also know that positive regulation may exist through incensation of good behaviour, for example, whose inclusion may allow for richer dynamics to emerge.
+Moreover, we have a single-dimensional view of mood, and there exist different models that have at least two dimensions other than valence and magnitude \cite{nettle_evolutionary_2012, trimmer_evolution_2013}.
+In the future, we can expand our model to see the effects of minimal normativity on these models of mood.